New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 If you’re looking to bike through wooded trails in nature reserves near Portsmouth, this tour is great for you.

 If you want to explore the islands, coastline, and harbor, this is an excellent local-led bike tour.
-Looking for something even more intense?
-This bike tour will take you along the entire length of the New Hampshire coastline (18 miles, that is)!

 If you’re a beer aficionado in the least, you are going to love New Hampshire breweries!
 Portsmouth has some of our favorite breweries.
 Each Portsmouth brewery has its own personality and vibe — as well as many tasty beers.